aspose-cells/Aspose.Cells-API-References/english/go-cpp/AbstractCalculationEngine/IsParamLiteralRequired/_index.md

 ## IsParamLiteralRequired function

-Indicates whether this engine needs the literal text of parameter while doing calculation.
-Default value is false.
+Indicates whether this engine needs the literal text of the parameter while doing a calculation.Default value is false.

 ```go